 - The music that you upload on Bandcamp comes with a clean player that gives you, your fans and the press efficient and customizable music players to embed across the web and display your music in style.

 - Bandcamp let’s you sell your digital music, CDs, Vinyls, posters, tickets, merch… you name it.

-If you can’t make money selling tickets to a show, why not try merch?
-Everyone needs a hoodie to cozy up in during this time spent at home.
-Here are some drop ship companies we recommend so you don’t have to sink tons of money into inventory.
+If you can’t make money selling tickets to an in-person show, why not try merchandise?
+A musician can make money with merch nowadays without buying tons of inventory, and everyone needs a hoodie to cozy up in during this time spent at home.
+Here are some drop ship companies we recommend so you don’t have to sink tons of money in to get started.

-- Notion – a woman-owned business that ships worldwide with no minimum quantities.
+- Notion is a woman-owned business that ships worldwide with no minimum quantities.

-- Printful – on-demand shipping with more than just your typical merch items to choose from.
+- Printful offers on-demand shipping with more than just your typical merch items to choose from.
 Fanny pack, anyone?

-- Custom Cat – tons of merch options, a few different ways to print, plus embroidery if that’s your jam.
+- Custom Cat has tons of merch options, a few different ways to print, plus embroidery if that’s your jam.

 - If you’re already selling music on Bandcamp (see above) you can easily integrate merch into your page.

-- If setting up a Shopify account isn’t in your future, you can just as easily promote new merch through your existing channels by ordering a sample for yourself, taking a few quick snaps and promoting on social media.
+- If setting up a Shopify account isn’t in your future, you can just as easily promote new merch through your existing channels by ordering a sample for yourself, taking a few quick snaps, and posting on social media.